sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Goal: check whether a sequence diagram is consistent with a set of state machines?
 So this is a lighweight version of a model checking problem.
 But the problem is how to map state machines to the input languages to model checkers, so we mapped it directly to SAT.

+Héj, this is the first greek letters I am seeing at SLE this year :-) We are getting a short brain-refresh on propositional logic and satisfiability.

+The encoding of sequence diagrams and state machines to propositional formulas works quite nicely.
+It shows how skipping a generic intermediate formalism in the middle can sometimes make things a lot easier.
+Normally we think that by standing on a plateau of some reusable language or framework gives benefit, but here we have evidence to the contrary.
+The generic model checking API/languages have an impedance mismatch with the kinds of sequence diagrams and state machines that Magdalena wants to model.
+It is easier to think of a mapping to logical variables and conjunctions then it is to find the mapping to the intermediate language.

+Propositional logic is a great language.